databrary/policies/investigator-agmt.md

 This document sets out my rights and responsibilities, those of my *Institution*, and those of Databrary.
 Definitions of italicized terms used in this document are listed [here](https://github.com/databrary/policies/blob/master/definitions.md).

 ### 2. Responsibilities of Databrary *Investigators*
 I understand that in order for me to have access, I must apply to Databrary and receive approval before viewing or contributing *Data*.
 To qualify for *Databrary Principal Investigator* status, I must be a *Principal Investigator (PI)* at my *Institution*.
 If I am a researcher whose work is overseen by someone who is a *Databrary Principal Investigator*, I may apply to be a *Databrary Affiliate Investigator*.
-If I do not meet either criterion, Databrary may deem me qualified based on my track record of scientific accomplishment or on the basis of a written reference from someone who is an authorized Databrary *Investigator* and who verifies that my use of *Data* from the library will be strictly for the purpose of legitimate scientific research.
+If I do not meet either criterion, Databrary may deem me qualified based on my track record of scientific accomplishment or on the basis of a written reference from someone who is an authorized *Databrary Principal Investigator* and who verifies that my use of *Data* from the library will be strictly for the purpose of legitimate scientific research.

 To apply, I must provide Databrary information about my appointment at my *Institution* along with contact and other information that verifies my identity.
 I must sign and date this agreement.
-If applicable, I must provide the name of the *Investigator* who oversees my research or who will write a letter of recommendation on my behalf.
+If applicable, I must provide the name of the *Databrary Principal Investigator* who oversees my research or who will write a letter of recommendation on my behalf.
 If applicable, I must also provide evidence of my record of scientific accomplishment.

 I agree to keep current my contact information and other information about me I have provided to Databrary.
 I agree to renew my status with Databrary every other year or whenever I change *Institutions*.